 Last but not least, we can utilize the FIND function to get the First name from the Name of the orderer’.

 Here, C5 is the starting cell of “Name of Orderer”.

-These are not the conventional ways of formatting cell, but can be helpful while extracting to organize in a specific cell format.
+These are not the conventional ways of formatting cells but can be helpful while extracting to organize in a specific cell format.

 This is how you may adjust cell format using formula in Excel.
 I firmly believe this article will enhance your capability to do cell formatting in Excel.
-However, if you have any queries and suggestions, do not forget to share in the comments section below.
+However, if you have any queries and suggestions, do not forget to share them in the comments section below.